“Investing” in Bitcoin – Simple AF!

 It’s just like when you go the roulette machine.
 You can put £1 in, £10 in or even £1,000 in if you want to!

-But again let me reiterate, this blog is all about simplicity, I won’t be discussing “when to buy”, “at what time of market”, “wait till Bitcoin is… price”.
-Because for the average person with zero experience, it’s irrelevant and is just hella confusing.
+But again let me reiterate, this blog is all about simplicity.
+So I won’t be discussing “when to buy”, “at what time of market”, “wait till Bitcoin is… price” etc. because for the average person with zero experience, it’s irrelevant and is just hella confusing.

 All you need to know is that if you have as little as £1 to spare, that is ALL you need to start.
 So this is what I am encouraging people to do.
 If you have as little as £1 to spare, buy a piece of Cryptocurrency!
 Why?
 Because: